 Speaking in Batman & Robin: The Making of the Movie (by Michael Singer), Goldsman said: “When you have a lot of characters, you need to create relationships so that they can be brought together.
 We tied Barbara to Alfred as his niece rather than retain her as Commissioner Gordon’s daughter, because Alfred is a more central character in our story.
 And by re-creating her as an orphan, we echo both Bruce and Dick’s plight.”

 Working from the basis that there have been multiple Batgirls in the Batman mythology, Goldsman felt free to use some creative license with the character.
 Therefore, changing her secret identity and origin was something which was implemented to better suit the film.

 I hope this information on Batgirl has proved useful.
 Feel free to check out more Batman movie posts by clicking on one of the recommended reads below.

-- Why is Bane green in Batman & Robin?
+2 Responses to Why is Batgirl called Barbara Wilson in Batman & Robin?

 Thank you again for the newly scanned reference!
 Excellent article.
 Cheers!